manas-raj-shrestha/taskloggeraddon/README.md

-A simple add on log your tasks and time and log it at the end of the day
+A simple add on to log your tasks and time and log it at the end of the day